An Essential Guide to St. Petersburg

 - St Issac’s Cathedral

 The complex and luxurious city has plenty to offer travellers, from grand palaces to illustrious cathedrals.
-With a sometimes-turbulent history and unique culture, those visiting on a St. Petersburg cruise get to experience the city’s story first-hand.
+With a sometimes-turbulent history and unique culture, those visiting on a Nordic Treasures cruise holiday get to experience the city’s story first-hand.

 For more tips, guides, and advice, make sure to visit our blog page.